haileytapia/portfolio/SplunkStyleGuideContributions.md

 # Contributions to Splunk Style Guide
 {: .no_toc }

-This subsection contains content I have created for the [_Splunk Style Guide_](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse), the writing style reference for Splunk documentation and products.
+I created the following content for the [_Splunk Style Guide_](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse), the writing style reference for Splunk documentation and products.
 {: .fs-6 : .fw-300 }

+Use the table of contents below to access the sections to which I contributed.

 - TOC
 {:toc}